geopython/GeoHealthCheck/docs/admin.rst

 Database
 --------

-For database administration the following commands are available.
+For database administration the following commands are available:

 create db
 .........